 During the campaigns for the European elections in 2004, I did not only meet my present-day husband with whom I have two wonderful daughters, but also found a political home with Alliance 90/The Greens in Brandenburg.
 I joined the party in 2005 and became its chairwoman in Brandenburg from 2009 to 2013.
 At the same time, I acted as spokesperson of the Party’s Working Group on European affairs for five years and served as member of the board of the European Green Party from 2009 to 2012.

-End of 2012, I was elected member of the Green party council and in 2013 the German voters made me one of the 631 Members of the German Bundestag.
+In the end of 2012, I was elected member of the Green party council and in 2013, I became a member of the German Bundestag.

 English articles by me and featuring me and my topics: